Omeprazole

 Can I take omeprazole long-term?

-Long-term use of omeprazole should be monitored by a doctor or another healthcare provider due to potential risks such as vitamin B12 deficiency, magnesium deficiency, and bone fractures[12].
+Long-term use of omeprazole should be monitored by a doctor or pharmacist due to potential risks such as vitamin B12 deficiency, magnesium deficiency, and bone fractures[10].

 How long does it take for omeprazole to work?